CatFish47/interacting-llms/README.md

 ### A\*

+**_Note: A\* has not been implemented yet due to complications with determining the heuristics function to compute the distance between two Wikipedia links._**

 A\* is implemented as a secondary base algorithm that runs faster than BFS and is highly likely to find the fastest path to from start to end, but isn't guaranteed.
 The heuristics function that will be used to determine the distance between two nodes will be cosine similarity.

 ### Singular LLM